tinned-software/PHP-libphono/README.md

 ## What is libphono?

-The library is designed to be simple to use, small and fast. libphono is intended as a library which allows numbers to be converted from local or national format into an international number which conforms to the E 164 standard.
+The library is designed to be simple to use, small and fast. libphono a library which allows phone numbers to be converted from local or national format into an international number which conforms to the E.164 standard.
 This is achieved using a data set which contains information about published dial plans.

-The library allows an input number to be converted into a variety of different formats, e.g. local, national or E.164 international.
+libphono allows an input number to be converted into a variety of different formats, e.g. local, national or E.164 international.

 In contrast to other implementations, logic for country specific dial plan specifics is encapsulated in the class itself and does not need to be handled by the developer.
 This brings us to...